List of Fast & Furious characters: Ramsey

-Ramsey played by Nathalie Emmanuel is a British computer hacker and the creator of God's Eye, a program capable of tracking a specific person through digital services and coveted by mercenary Mose Jakande.
+Ramsey is a British computer hacker and the creator of God's Eye, a program capable of tracking a specific person through digital services and coveted by mercenary Mose Jakande.
 Ramsey was a prisoner of Jakande, until Dom and his crew rescue her.
 Subsequently, she assists Dom and his crew in collecting the God's Eye, stating that she trusts them more than her previous captors as the team is clearly brought together by respect and trust rather than the fear that kept her captors loyal.
 When she makes contact with her associate Safar, she learns that the hard drive has been sold away to a Jordanian prince despite her previous warning to keep it safe.
 When they lose the program to Jakande, Ramsey helps the crew to hack and regain control of it, then shuts it down.

 Ramsey returns in The Fate of the Furious, having joined Dom's team as a secondary technical advisor to Tej.
 Due to being the newest member, she was the one who doubted Dom the most after his betrayal.
 Throughout the film, she is constantly in the middle of Roman and Tej's respective advances towards her: after Cipher is defeated, she admits that she likes both of them, but would only choose one of them if they figured out what her last name is.

-She again reappears in F9, where she and the rest of the crew prepare themselves to take down Dom's estranged brother Jakob.
-It is revealed that Ramsey has never learned to drive and does so for the first time in a chase.
+She again reappears in F9, where she and the rest of the crew prepare themselves to take down a new covert operative Otto.
+It is revealed in the film that Ramsey has never learned to drive and does so for the first time in a chase.
 Ramsey is portrayed by Nathalie Emmanuel.